Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 ### Kafka Properties

-To connect to Kafka using client libraries, you should specify Kafka properties are as follows.
+To connect to Kafka using client libraries, you should specify the following Kafka properties:

 ```java
 Properties props = new Properties();